top of page

 Mountains of business goodwill built over generations was destroyed wholesale, along with the place's much valued, relaxed bohemian atmosphere.

-All because they didn't get the Big Duh.
-Or, more likely, found it a big yawn, being so preoccupied with their own private-minded re-purposing schemes all along that nothing else mattered.
+All because they didn't get the big Duh.
+Or, more likely, did but found it a big yawn, being so preoccupied with their own private-minded re-purposing schemes that nothing else mattered.

 Such thinking was indifferent (or outright hostile) to an obvious fact: those into alternative-culture and open-minded, bohemian-friendly ways are always attracted to natural mineral springs retreats dedicated to natural alternative healing.

-Again, the former, aware visitorship was so large and longstanding that disenfranchising them all but guaranteed their misguided, inappropriate efforts will fail in the long run, from lack of support and condemnation by global spring aficionados and fallout within the ranks (not to mention the increased stress on Gaia causing them to be rejected from the revered land).
+Again, the former, aware visitorship was so large and longstanding that disenfranchising them all but guaranteed their misguided, inappropriate efforts would fail in the long run -- from lack of support and condemnation by global spring aficionados and fallout within the ranks (not to mention the increased stress on Gaia, causing them to be rejected from the revered land).

-Meanwhile, the former, dreary, unbridled focus of the money-hungry, power-jonesin', fly-by-seat-of-pants ownership/management seems to be continuing in a lame new variation under the banner of an ostensibly benevolent, nonprofit organization, locked into a new twist on clinical psychotherapy.
+Meanwhile, the former, dreary, unbridled focus of the money-hungry, power-jonesin', fly-by-seat-of-pants ownership/management seemed to be continuing in a lame new variation under the banner of its ostensibly benevolent nonprofit organization, the Pneuma Institute, locked into some new twist on clinical psychotherapy.

-Though maybe not meaning to or, more likely, accepting the consequences of their actions as doable, it oppresses what clamors to be a positive light-healing realm, unfettered by ANY profit motivation or private-minded concerns that puts a specialized agenda ahead of serving the greater good...
+Though maybe not meaning to or, more likely, accepting the consequences of their actions as acceptable, it now oppresses what clamors to be a positive light-healing realm, one unfettered by ANY profit motivation or private-minded concerns that put private agendas ahead of serving the greater good...

-...at the tragic cost of the place losing its ability to heal humanity by working intimately with nature in a relaxed, unassuming manner.
+...at the cost of the place losing its ability to heal humanity by working intimately with nature in the relaxed, unassuming way that had proven to be the realm's hallmark of excellence for seven generations.

-Universal spirituality outshines dogma-cluttered religion any day of the week -- especially the kind serving to rationalize and mask perhaps more uncharitable, private-minded goals.
+Universal spirituality outshines dogma-cluttered religion any day of the week -- especially the kind serving to rationalize and mask less charitable, private-minded goals.

-The Springs founders' daughter, Katy Stewart Lloyd, in the late 1940s refused to sell the place to old moneybags Vanderbilt; she knew he'd promptly shut place to public (in his case without even a veneer of benevolent intent, but wanting to turn the place into an exclusive playground for the rich and famous of his circle). see history
+The Springs founders' daughter, Katy Stewart Lloyd, in the late 1940s refused to sell the place to old moneybags Vanderbilt; she knew he'd shut place to public (in his case without even a flimsy veneer of benevolent intent, but wanting to turn the place into an exclusive playground for the rich and famous among his circle). see history

-As said, the now-abandoned hope of the writer was that they'd become aware of mindful nudity's easy and effective ability to amp the place's healing power and visitor volume -- a win-win situation...
+As said, the now-abandoned hope of the writer was that, among other things, they'd become aware of mindful nudity's effective ability to amp the place's healing power and visitor volume -- a win-win situation...

-...that they would then naturally give the green light again and re-activate clothing-optional on a new, well thought-out and maintained level once trading notes with region's successful c/o rural resort managements...establishing a healing climate any open-minded visitor could appreciate and respect management could be comfortable with.
+...that they would then naturally give the green light again and re-activate clothing-optional on a new, well thought-out and maintained level, perhaps after trading notes with region's successful c/o rural resort managements...establishing a healing climate any open-minded visitor could appreciate and respect and management could be comfortable with and investors would be happy with the healthy returns it generated.

 Dream on, McDuff.

-Tragically, years of what countless, now -estranged fans of place felt was an inappropriate profit preoccupation by the former 'owner', having set a rigid focus, with management doing his bidding, has continued in an even more depressing variation.
-The nonprofit parent group essentially turned the place upside down and inside out to try to serve as its own retreat and bureaucratic world headquarters and teaching workshop for its own private gig in the lucrative shrink field, while hoping to keep luring (now) lodging-only, group retreat/event traffic to subsidize at least some of the ongoing operational and ownership costs
+Tragically, years of what countless now -estranged fans of place felt was an inappropriate profit preoccupation by the former 'owner', having set a rigid focus with management doing his bidding, is now continuing in an even more depressing variation.
+The nonprofit parent group essentially turned the place upside down and inside out just to serve as its own retreat and bureaucratic world headquarters and teaching workshop for its own private gig in the lucrative shrink field, while (at first) hoping to keep luring select lodging group retreat/event traffic to subsidize some of the operational and ownership costs (or maybe only to provide the illusion of still being open to the public on some level).

-Stature of flood-damaged, one-winged angel long on the creek isle below the bathhouse could not fly.
-It reflected all too well the state of the place's earlier. profit-driven management.
+(image) Stature of flood-damaged, one-winged angel long on the creek isle below the bathhouse.
+A one-winged angel cannot fly.
+It reflected all too well the state of the place's former profit-driven management.

-Meanwhile, though having lost serious momentum, the place straggles on, still coasting on historic reputation and knowing it's an 'owners market'.
-Now it's shut down and dismantled the bathhouse, subverting 145 years of tradition, having zero interest in longer offering affordable, quality retreat for spa-savvy, growth-minded beings, on life-affirming paths...those who automatically gravitate to nature's special healing realms, like flowers to sunshine, whose patronage made the place the thriving success it was.
+Meanwhile, though having lost serious momentum, the place straggled on, still coasting on its historic reputation and knowing it's an 'owners market'.
+Now it's shut down and dismantled the bathhouse, subverting 145 years of tradition, having zero interest in offering any more affordable, quality retreat for spa-savvy, growth-minded beings on life-affirming paths...those who automatically gravitate to nature's special healing realms like flowers to sunshine, whose patronage made the place the thriving success it was.

 Past as Present

-Again, former late co-manager Ted D.'s slowly dying over a ten year period greatly exacerbated the situation, derailing any chance to evolve into a more gracious, clear-thinking, free-flowing operation -- even had the absent 'owner' and the rest of management been open to it, which they weren't -- weakening the place's longtime altruistic dedication to the point outside parties -- either sensing it or oblivious to it -- became interested in snapping it up for their own inappropriate devices.
+As stressed, former late co-manager Ted D.'s slowly dying over a ten year period hugely exacerbated the situation, derailing any chance for the operation to be any more gracious, clear-thinking, free-flowing -- even had the absentee legal steward and the rest of management been open to it, thus weakening the place's longtime altruistic dedication to the point that outside parties -- at best only vaguely sensing it, more likely totally oblivious to it -- became interested in snapping it up for their own private use and the heck with honoring any former noble tradition of serving any greater humanity.

-As mentioned elsewhere, the former inertia of the place continues to affect the present operation as long as the new operation coasts on the old worn pattern of opaque, control-freak, shallow-courtesy management approach, rather than break out in the can-do cooperative, nonprofit spirit of healing, working hand-in-hand with visitors, on a joy-of-service basis.
-One that honors nature's sacred realm.
+The former inertia of the place continued to affect the present operation so long as the new operation coasted on the old worn pattern of opaque, control-freak, shallow-courtesy management approach...rather than break out in a can-do cooperative, nonprofit spirit of healing, working hand-in-hand with visitors in the joy of service.
+One that honored nature's sacred realm.
 (Writer gives million to one odds the present, absentee stewards could ever make such a dramatic transformation, their hearts miraculously melting, but would love to be proven wrong.)

-Making what grounds improvements past managers did, while laudable, could never make up for the lack of heart and a sharing spirit.
-Instead, ceaseless pressure to increase profits, plus the ongoing medical freak-out and resulting intolerant authoritarian stances to cope with both pressures, made visitors feel like they were somehow imposing on them even as they forked over their hard-earned money.
+Making what grounds improvements the past managers did under Foggy, while laudable, could never make up for a lack of heart and sharing spirit.
+Instead, the ceaseless push to increase profits, plus the ongoing medical freak-out and resulting intolerant authoritarian stances to cope with both pressures, made more than a few visitors feel like they were somehow imposing on them -- even as they forked over their hard-earned money.

-After having heard such wonderful things about the place and anticipating a relaxing, healing visit in the tranquil solitude of nature under kind stewardship, their wistful hopes were often dashed to hell and gone at arrival.
-Alas, countless such fond dreams were so rudely shattered over time that many held nothing but blindly hostile feelings for the place (or at least its management and 'ownership', as various heated bad reviews showed).
+After having heard such wonderful things about the place and anticipating a relaxing, healing visit in the tranquil solitude of nature under kind stewardship, such visitors' wistful hopes were often dashed to hell and gone on arrival.
+Alas, so many fond expectations were so rudely shattered over time that many came to hold nothing but hostile feelings for the place (or at least its management, as heated bad reviews showed).

-What obviously escaped the former's notice -- while preoccupied upgrading the material side of the place, hoping to attract a more upscale, often mineral-springs-culture indifferent mindset -- is how an on-the-ball, genuinely gracious, can-do management energy or lack thereof would always make or break every even remotely spiritually conscious visitor's experience -- regardless of the state of amenities beyond basic creature comforts like clean bedding, adequate room heat and plumbing.
+What obviously escaped former management's notice -- while preoccupied upgrading the material side of the place in hopes of attracting a more upscale, often mineral-springs-culture- indifferent clientele -- is how an on-the-ball, genuinely gracious, can-do management energy (or lack thereof) would always make or break every even remotely mindful visitor's experience, regardless of the state of amenities beyond basic creature comforts like clean bedding, adequate room heat and plumbing.

 Part 10